-The Monte Carlo is a bit complex to set up but once you get the hang of it, you will fall in love with this game.
-Shuffle the cards and create a 5 by 5 grid of cards that have been flipped over.
-The deck left behind is the stock.
-The goal of Monte Carlo is to transfer all your cards to the discard pile.
+Monte Carlo Solitaire is a game that may seem complicated to set up at first, but once you get the hang of it, you’ll find it to be a lot of fun.
+Start by shuffling the cards and creating a 5 by 5 grid of face-down cards.
+The remaining deck becomes the stock.
+The objective of the game is to transfer all of your cards to the discard pile.

-You can move a pair of cards if they are one of a kind or when they are diagonally, vertically, horizontally, and adjacent to each other on the grid.
-After moving all possible pairs, the grid remains to be reformed.
-And the stock creates another 5 by 5 grid.
-The game of Monte Carlo solitaire goes on till the player transfers all cards to the discard pile.
+In Monte Carlo Solitaire, you can move a pair of cards if they are either of the same rank or if they are adjacent to each other diagonally, vertically, or horizontally on the grid.
+After all possible pairs have been moved, the grid is reshaped, and a new 5 by 5 grid is formed using cards from the stock.
+The game continues until the player has successfully transferred all cards to the discard pile.

 5. Bowling Solitaire